Johnadibe/rent-a-ride-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to appreciate [Microverse](https://www.microverse.org/) for providing the resources and the platform for us to be a Professional full-stack developer, and I would specially thank   [Murat Korkmaz](https://www.behance.net/muratk) who is the original author of this [design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign)
+We would like to appreciate [Microverse](https://www.microverse.org/) for providing the resources and the platform for us to be a Professional full-stack developer, and We would specially thank   [Murat Korkmaz](https://www.behance.net/muratk) who is the original author of this [design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>